ConvLab/ConvLab-3/convlab/policy/vtrace_DPT/README_EmoLoop.md

               vectorizer=vectorizer,
               load_path="ddpt")
 ```
 Specify the appropriate load_path in VTRACE.
 An example value for load_path argument is `path_to_the_policy_checkpoint_folders/best_vtrace` where in the folder you find files like `best_vtrace.pol.mdl`. `.pol.mdl` or `.val.mdl` are ignored and only the common prefix is used.
 In our experiment, we used the checkpoint with the best average return (`best_vtrace`).
 We also include other checkpoints for, for example, best success.
+Model checkpoints can be found [here](https://zenodo.org/records/14810836) in `system_policy.zip`.

 ## References